 Seven Summits: Deaf female mountaineer Heidi Zimmer is climbing all Seven Summits.
 She’s already successfully climbed three, including Denali.

 Spokes Fighting Strokes: Dan Zimmerman suffered a stroke in 2005 that left him partially paralyzed.
 Beginning cycling on a tricycle in 2008, he now rides from 500 to 700 miles a month, including numerous events.
-In the summer of 2014, he is riding across North America, from Washington to Florida.
+In 2014, 2015 and 2016, he rode across North America on three different routes.

 Trevor Thomas – Blind Hiker: Long distance hiker Trevor Thomas lost his sight in 2005, but he has continued his lengthy solo hikes, including the Appalachian Trail.
 Also has hiked the Pacific Crest Trail, North Carolina’s Mountains to Sea Trail and portions of the Continental Divide Trail in Colorado.